anorangesky/katacoda-scenarios/jest-tutorial/step3.md

 In the `component` folder there is a test file for the loginForm called `loginForm.test.jsx`.
 In the file, you currently see some imports.
 Snapshot tests use a `renderer` to generate a value for the react tree (instead of a UI component like a normal assertion-test would do), hence we need to install it:
 `npm install react-test-renderer`{{execute}}

-Let’s write our first snapshot test that checks that the login form renders correctly when the user is not logged in:
+Let’s write our first snapshot test that checks that the login form renders correctly when the user is not logged in.
+In `components/loginForm.test.jsx` type:

 <pre class="file"  data-filename= "loginForm.test.jsx" data-target="insert"  data-marker="#TODO-insert-1">
 it("loginform renders correctly when the user is not logged in", () => {